-Reason: To safeguard the amenities of the area, in the interests of
+Reason: To safeguard the amenities of the area, in the interests of highway safety and to comply with policy CS2 of the Core Strategy for the New Forest District outside the National Park.

 18. No delivery activity shall take place on the site in connection with the approved uses other than between the hours of 7:30am and 21:00 Monday to Fridays, and 8:00 am and 17:00 on Saturdays not including recognised Sundays or public holidays.